IPv6 transition mechanism: Dual-Stack Lite (DS-Lite)

 Dual-Stack Lite technology does not involve allocating an IPv4 address to customer-premises equipment (CPE) for providing Internet access.
 The CPE distributes private IPv4 addresses for the LAN clients, according to the networking requirement in the local area network.
 The CPE encapsulates IPv4 packets within IPv6 packets.
 The CPE uses its global IPv6 connection to deliver the packet to the ISP's carrier-grade NAT (CGN), which has a global IPv4 address.
 The original IPv4 packet is recovered and NAT is performed upon the IPv4 packet and is routed to the public IPv4 Internet.
 The CGN uniquely identifies traffic flows by recording the CPE public IPv6 address, the private IPv4 address, and TCP or UDP port number as a session.

 Lightweight 4over6 extends DS-Lite by moving the NAT functionality from the ISP side to the CPE, eliminating the need to implement carrier-grade NAT.
 This is accomplished by allocating a port range for a shared IPv4 address to each CPE.
 Moving the NAT functionality to the CPE allows the ISP to reduce the amount of state tracked for each subscriber, which improves the scalability of the translation infrastructure.

 V4-via-v6 routing

 V4-via-v6 routing is a technique where IPv4 addresses are assigned to end hosts only while intermediate routers are only assigned IPv6 addresses.
 IPv4 routes are propagated as usual, and no packet translation or encapsulation is employed, but use an IPv6 next hop.
 V4-via-v6 reduces the amount of management required, since the core network only needs to be assigned IPv6 addresses, but still requires that the core network be able to forward IPv4 packets.

 V4-via-v6 is defined for the Border Gateway Protocol (BGP) and the Babel routing protocol.
-It has been implemented the Bird Internet routing daemon and in babeld.
+It has been implemented in the Bird Internet routing daemon and in babeld.